 Note: The Free Bet Calculator currently doesn’t support bonuses on equally divided each way bets if the Win Only bonus option is selected.

-The Free Bet Calculator uses ‘Animated Visual Effects’ to show additional information and options that are normally hidden when not required, in order to prevent confusion and clutter.
+The Free Bet Calculator uses ‘Animated Effects’ to show additional information and options that are normally hidden when not required, in order to prevent confusion and clutter.
 On most computers and newer mobile devices, these animated effects can enhance the overall user experience, by helping to draw attention to something that has changed, more effectively than a sudden abrupt action.

-Unfortunately, on slower devices these same visual effects can still result in sudden abrupt changes, due to the device being unable to process instructions fast enough.
+Unfortunately, on slower devices these same animated effects can still result in sudden abrupt changes, due to the device being unable to process instructions fast enough.
 Furthermore, the device’s failed attempts to animate changes smoothly, only succeeds in slowing everything down even further.
-In these circumstances the Animated Visual Effects contribute to a more negative user experience, so a setting is provided which allows them to be turned off (default: On).
+In these circumstances the Animated Effects contribute to a more negative user experience, so a setting is provided which allows them to be turned off (default: On).

 If you have a favourite bet type, then you may prefer to use one of the Quick Bet Calculators, so that you don’t have to select the bet type and adjust the number of selections each time.